Strangemother/django-trim/docs/recipes/basic-page.md

 For you new to Django, this tutorial will walk you through the steps to create a contact form using Django Trim.
 We'll cover everything from setting up the model to creating the view and URL routing.

-**Note** this is focused on using django-trim to make the process easier, rather than teaching Django itself.
+**Note** this is focused on using django-trim to make the process easier, rather than teaching explicit Django itself.
 If you want to learn Django itself, check out the [official Django tutorial](https://docs.djangoproject.com/en/stable/intro/tutorial01/) (I'll do my best to keep this aligned with it, but it's not a replacement).

 Okay on with making a contact form!